-- Receive complaints. - Assist in clarifying whether sexual harassment has taken place. - The first and foremost aim of the Conciliator is the task of reconciliation which will not involve a judgement of guilt, but focus upon the prevention of re-occurrence. - Inform complainants of their legal rights, which are not removed by using the church's Sexual Harassment Procedures. - Inform respondents of their legal rights and about how the procedures will affect them. - Where appropriate and with the complainant's consent, act to bring about reconciliation and or future non- occurrence of certain behaviours. - No action will be taken upon anonymous complaints, and no action will be taken unless the complainant is prepared to have his or her name revealed to the respondent. - When a successful resolution cannot be achieved by the complainant or the conciliator and the complaint is of a serious nature, the conciliator will lodge, in writing, a formal complaint with the Bishop, so that appropriate investigation and action may be taken by the Bishop.
-This will be done on behalf of and with the permission of the complainant.
+- Receive complaints. - Assist in clarifying whether sexual harassment has taken place. - The first and foremost aim of the Conciliator is the task of reconciliation which will not involve a judgement of guilt, but focus upon the prevention of re-occurrence. - Inform complainants of their legal rights, which are not removed by using the church's Sexual Harassment Procedures. - Inform respondents of their legal rights and about how the procedures will affect them. - Where appropriate and with the complainant's consent, act to bring about reconciliation and/or future non-occurrence of certain behaviours. - No action will be taken upon anonymous complaints, and no action will be taken unless the complainant is prepared to have his or her name revealed to the respondent. - When a successful resolution cannot be achieved by the complainant or the conciliator and the complaint is of a serious nature, the conciliator will consult with the monitoring committee for advice about further options for resolution.
+If this review does not lead to a resolution the conciliator will lodge, in writing, a formal complaint with the Bishop, so that appropriate investigation and action may be taken by the Bishop.
+This will be done on behalf of and with the permission of the complainant, the written complaint being co-signed by the complainant.
 The written statement will explain the nature of the complaint, including the names of the complainant and the respondent.
 The Bishop shall deal with the formal complaint in a manner the Bishop feels is appropriate and may invoke the Clergy Discipline Ordinance 1966 or suspend the licence of a lay minister. - It is anticipated that a formal complaint will only be made after attempts have been made to reach a resolution which is satisfactory to the complainant, although it is recognised that such attempts are not always appropriate. - Ensure that both the complainant and respondent, whether further action is taken or not, receive adequate counselling and care to bring about personal healing.